hippopenny/hippopenny.github.io/_pages/home.md

   # /assets/images/skellyrun/mkthalloween.png
     alt: "Merge Tower Defense: 2048 at Hippo Penny"
     title: "Merge Tower Defense: 2048"
-    excerpt: "<span style='color: yellow; font-weight: bold;'> Top 3 in Board Games in South Korea </span>In Merge Tower Defense: 2048, you’ll experience a groundbreaking blend of strategic tower defense gameplay with the addictive challenge of the classic 2048 puzzle.
-But this isn't just any tower defense game – here, you don't just purchase towers; you evolve them using the mesmerizing 2048 game rules.
-Merge two lower-tier towers to create a more advanced, unstoppable defense on the battlefield!
-It is ranked top 3 board games in South Korea."
+    excerpt: "<span style='color: yellow; font-weight: bold;'> Top 3 in Board Games in South Korea </span>In 2048TD: Merge Tower Defense, you’ll experience a groundbreaking blend of strategic tower defense gameplay with the addictive challenge of the classic 2048 puzzle, the big skill set to upgrade, and an addictive gacha system.
+This isn't just any tower defense game."
-    url:  /merge-tower-defense-2048/
+    url:  /2048td/
     btn_class: "btn--primary"
     btn_label: "Learn more"